CliMA/ClimaAnalysis.jl/README.md

 Importing `CairoMakie` and `ClimaAnalysis` in the same session automatically loads the necessary `ClimaAnalysis` plotting modules.

-If we want to make a contour plot for `ta_max` at time of 100 s at altitude `z` of 30000 meters:
+If we want to make a heatmap for `ta_max` at time of 100 s at altitude `z` of 30000 meters:

 ``` julia
 import CairoMakie